Easy Oatmeal Cookie Recipe

 Long live all the staple recipes that you can make again and again!
 This recipe has been around the blog (and my home) for years because it’s a classic oatmeal cookie that’s delicious just as it is.
 I love a simple, plain cookie because it’s a great go-to for celebrations or just a regular Tuesday alike.

-No matter if you add chocolate chips or raisins or nuts or anything else you like, this is a great and solid oatmeal cookie recipe that turns out every single time.
+This is a great and solid oatmeal cookie recipe that turns out every single time.
 They’re some of my husband’s absolute favorites because they’re simple and sweet, without being too much.
 Plus, the texture is everything and more you could want in a cookie — soft and chewy with just a bit of crisp on the outside.
 Pure perfection!
+And they are perfect these Homemade Oatmeal Cream Pies, too.

 cookie dipped in glass of milk